gatsbyjs/gatsby/docs/docs/working-with-images.md

 title: Working With Images In Gatsby
 ---

-# Working With Images In Gatsby

 Optimizing images is a challenge on any website.
 To utilize best practices for performance across devices, you need multiple sizes and resolutions of each image.
 Luckily, Gatsby has several useful [plugins](/docs/plugins/) that work together to do that for images on [page components](/docs/building-with-components/#page-components).

 The recommended approach is to use [GraphQL queries](/docs/querying-with-graphql/) to get images of the optimal size or resolution, then, display them with the [`gatsby-image`](/packages/gatsby-image/) component.

 ## Query Images With GraphQL